-The income tax rates for the three-month periods of fiscal years 2018 and 2017 are provided below.
+The income tax rates for the three and six-month periods of fiscal years 2018 and 2017 are provided below.

-Three months ende d December 31,

-2017 2016

-Effective income tax rate 230.0% 18.9%

-Unfavorable impact, in basis points, from specified items 21,360 190
+Three months ende ed March 31, Six months ende d March 31, 2018 2017 2018 2017 Effective income tax rate 288.8% 4.9% 233.3% 14.1% Impact, in basis points, from specified items 27,190 760 21,660 70

-The increase in the effective income tax rate for thethree-month period of fiscal year 2018 is attributable to certain effects of new U.S. tax legislation that was enacted in December 2017.
-As previously discussed above, we recognized additional tax expense of \$270 million based upon our reasonable estimates of the effects of the new legislation.
-This additional expense was partially offset by the favorable tax impact from specified items.
-The prior-year period's rate was unfavorably impacted by BD's geographical mix of income for the period and the unfavorable tax impact from specified items, which included the reversal of certain reserves related to an appellate court decision, as previously discussed.
+The increase in the effective income tax rate for thethree and six-month periods of fiscal year2018 is attributable to certain effects of new U.S. tax legislation that was enacted in December 2017.
+As previously discussed above, we recognized additional year-to-date tax expense of \$275 million based upon our reasonable estimates of the effects of the new legislation.
+This additional expense was partially offset by the favorable tax impacts in the current year periods from specified items.
+The effective income tax rates for the three and six-month periods in 2017 were favorably impacted by the tax benefits recorded upon the settlement of share-based compensation awards in connection with a change in accounting requirements relating to the income tax effects of share-based compensation awards.
+The rate in the prior-year six-month period was unfavorably impacted by BD's geographical mix of income and the tax impact associated with the reversal of certain reserves related to an appellate court decision, as previously discussed.